Team: Michiel Helbig, Corneel Cannaerts

 Engagement: Mediating Tactics

-Field Station ADO is a local node in the international fieldstations network, exploring architecture in relation with contemporary fields, connected to the anthropocene and technosphere.
+Field Station ADO is a local node in the international fieldstations network, exploring architecture in relation with contemporary fields, connected to the anthropocene and the technosphere.
 The ADO focusses on the agency of emerging technologies and phenomena, and their impact on the culture and practice of architecture and the environment in which we operate as architects.
 We propose an explorative architectural design studio, aiming to investigate the potential of architecture as a medium to disrupt, explore and raise questions, rather than solving them.
 The academic design office combines explorative research with hands-on architectural design exercises, field trips and workshops, providing a platform for students to develop their own interests, skills and projects within the proposed topics, for 2019 we will work around the topic of automation.

-Automation.
+Architecture and Automation.
 For more than a century automation is radically impacting different parts of society, from agriculture, manufacturing, shipping and transportation, to governance and warfare.
 Initially automation was mainly aimed at increasing efficiency and avoiding risks of manual labour.
 Through developments in computation, machine learning and artificial intelligence, today automation is also affecting intellectual labour and even creative industries and design.
 Whereas earlier automation was usually contained to specific sites (factories, farms, logistic facilities…), through the spread of mobile devices, ubiquitous computing and data logging and processing, automation is increasingly mediating aspects of our daily lives (working, living, entertainment…) from chatbots, virtual assistants, suggestion algorithms to personalised advertisements.
-Compared to other industries, architecture, engineering and construction (AEC), is one of the least automated sectors, due the difficulties of quantifying architectural design, and the site-specifc nature of construction.
+Compared to other industries, architecture, engineering and construction, is one of the least automated industries, due the difficulties of quantifying architectural design, and the site-specifc nature of construction.
 In the studio we will explore automation as a specific driving force within the technosphere, its impact on our relation with our environment in the anthropocene, and its potential to rethink the workflows, practices and culture of architecture.
 We will look into automation as a content, context and tool for architecture through fieldtrips, research and hands-on design exercise.

 Field Guide.
 On our field trip and through meetings, lectures, screenings & literature, several potential fields will be introduced.
 During the first exercise these fields and themes will be mapped and investigated by small groups of students with shared interests.
 This work results in a field guide that documents a set of tools, strategies and media to engage with the questions of shifting borders in relation to the expanded field & architecture.